erikpukinskis/narrative/README.md

 )
 ```

-The language and syntax will be revised a bit, but those abstractions are pretty close to where they need to be to get some people coding.
+The language and syntax will be revised a bit, but those abstractions are pretty close to where they need to be for a 1.0.
 Of course things will evolve.

 To run that on your computer open up a terminal or a command prompt and type the following magical commands: